Country-Wide Author Workshops in Latin America by Enago

 “This series of workshops enabled our Latin American audience to gain a nuanced understanding of the different stages involved in the publication cycle, right from how to prepare a manuscript to how to revise a manuscript based on journal feedback.
 Every researcher goes through this journey and the earlier they know about certain does and don’ts, the faster they will achieve publication success.
 And that’s exactly what we aimed to impart through our workshops here.” said Rajiv Shirke, Vice President, Global Operations, Enago.

-Dr. Patricia del Carmen Zambrano, Research Director, Universidad Autónoma de Nuevo León mentioned, “Thank you Enago for conducting the workshops here at UANL, Mexico.
+Dr. Zambrano, from Universidad Autónoma de Nuevo León mentioned, “Thank you Enago for conducting the workshops here at UANL, Mexico.
 The response was simply overwhelming!
 The Q&A sessions were enlightening for the attendees and the speaker’s connection to the audience was excellent.
 Throughout the sessions, the best practices and tips shared by Enago have given our academics an insight into improving their chances of getting published in high-impact journals.
 We are sure that acquiring such knowledge will expedite the global dissemination of research conducted in Latin America.”

-Bethsy Tamara Cárdenas, Head of Research Division, Universidad Nacional de Colombia added, “It is important to note that research production in Colombia has been increasing in recent years.
+Dr. Cárdenas, from Universidad Nacional de Colombia added, “It is important to note that research production in Colombia has been increasing in recent years.
 In this vein, the workshops conducted by Enago helped the country’s researchers in expanding their knowledge, thereby helping them to publish their research results successfully.
 The two sessions allowed them to explore topics such as writing scientific manuscripts, use of publishing technological tools, open access publishing, and communication with journal editors, among other aspects.
 The workshop was handled by Enago’s speaker in an appropriate manner and met the expectations of the audience.
 This will undoubtedly help the participants to improve the dissemination of their research work at an international level.”